Tokocrypto (TKO) Hits Market Capitalization of $316.67 Million

-Tokocrypto (CURRENCY:TKO) traded flat against the U.S. dollar during the 24 hour period ending at 20:00 PM Eastern on July 11th.
-Over the last week, Tokocrypto has traded flat against the U.S. dollar.
-Tokocrypto has a market cap of $316.67 million and $1.28 billion worth of Tokocrypto was traded on exchanges in the last 24 hours.
-One Tokocrypto coin can currently be purchased for $2.92 or 0.00005169 BTC on popular cryptocurrency exchanges.
+Tokocrypto (CURRENCY:TKO) traded flat against the U.S. dollar during the 1-day period ending at 18:00 PM ET on July 12th.
+One Tokocrypto coin can currently be purchased for approximately $2.92 or 0.00005169 BTC on major exchanges.
+During the last seven days, Tokocrypto has traded flat against the U.S. dollar.
+Tokocrypto has a total market cap of $316.67 million and $1.28 billion worth of Tokocrypto was traded on exchanges in the last 24 hours.

 - KnoxFS (old) (KFX) traded 4.3% higher against the dollar and now trades at $19.25 or 0.00049793 BTC.